Last updated: May 4, 2026

 - How it helps: These programs can fund respite, connect you to workers, or give reimbursement for approved relief care.
 They are very helpful when Arkansas Medicaid cannot pay the family member directly.

-- How to apply or use it: Use the Arkansas AAA map, the Choices in Living Resource Center, or the Alzheimer’s Arkansas grant page.
+- How to apply or use it: Use the AAA map, Choices in Living, or the Alzheimer’s Arkansas grants page to check current open or closed status.

 - What to gather or know first: These are usually not wage programs for the family caregiver.
-Alzheimer’s Arkansas specifically says its dementia respite grant funds cannot be used as self-payment to the family caregiver.
+Alzheimer’s Arkansas says dementia respite grant funds cannot be used as self-payment to the family caregiver, and grant pages may close when funds are not available.

 PACE in parts of Arkansas